01-ai/Yi/README.md

 Everyone! 🙌 ✅

-- The Yi series models are free for personal usage, academic purposes, and commercial use.
-All usage must adhere to the [Yi Series Models Community License Agreement 2.1](https://github.com/01-ai/Yi/blob/main/MODEL_LICENSE_AGREEMENT.txt)
+The code and weights of the Yi series models are distributed under the [Apache 2.0 license](https://github.com/01-ai/Yi/blob/main/LICENSE), which means the Yi series models are free for personal, academic, and commercial use.

-- For free commercial use, you only need to [complete this form](https://www.lingyiwanwu.com/yi-license) to get a Yi Model Commercial License.

 <p align="right"> [
   <a href="#top">Back to top ⬆️ </a>  ]